 You can download the association’s status by clicking here.

 The Asclepios missions are human-sized analogue space missions which are openend only to students with the goal of training them for their future space endeavors as astronauts, space engineers or members of the Mission Control Center.
 It is for this reason that one of the project’s main objectives is Education, which is carried out by the team in terms of workshops and analogue mission training, and by the EPFL Space center as part of semester projects.
 In addition, the platform allows numerous laboratories across the world to test prototypes and the development of experiments useful for the exploration of the Moon or Mars, making Scientific Research the second goal of Asclepios.
 Finally, as part of S@yS commitments, Communication, i.e., educating and inspiring young generations, through engaging media appearances, remains one of the key aspect of the project.

 Dr. Angelo Vermeulen

 Pr.
 Bernard Foing

 Prof. Bernard Foing is a French scientist at the European Space Agency (ESA) and the executive director of the International Lunar Exploration Working Group (ILEWG).
-Through ESA, he will provide supervision and equipment to the Asclepios Mission, as well as mentorship and advice to the team.
+Through ESA, he provides supervision and equipment to the Asclepios Missions, as well as mentorship and advice to the teams.